-How to be more organised in 6 easy steps
+How to be more organised in 9 easy steps

 Juggling deadlines and commitments at university can be tricky.
-Getting yourself organised will save you a whole lot of time, stress and money!
+Getting yourself organised will save you a whole lot of time, stress and money.

 Keep a diary

-Learning how to use a diary properly will reduce your stress levels massively: Once you're in the habit of checking your diary daily and whipping it out to take note every time you have a new commitment, nothing is gonna catch you out and make you panic.
+Learning how to use a diary properly will reduce your stress levels massively.
+Once you're in the habit of checking your diary daily and whipping it out to make a note every time you have a new commitment, nothing will catch you out or make you panic.

 Write to-do lists

-We are massive fans of lists…as this article probably demonstrates.
+We are massive fans of lists (as this article probably demonstrates).

 If you feel you've got a lot of work piling up, break it all down into smaller tasks and split them across a few days' lists (your diary will come in handy here).